W. P. Carey School of Business policies

-The W. P. Carey School of Business is one of the largest and highest-ranked business schools in the country, repeatedly lauded by publications like The Wall Street Journal, Financial Times, Princeton Review and U.S. News & World Report.
+The W. P. Carey School of Business is one of the largest and highest-ranked business schools in the country, repeatedly lauded by publications like The Wall Street Journal, Financial Times, The Princeton Review and U.S. News & World Report.
 The school is internationally regarded for its leadership in business education, its research productivity and its distinguished faculty that includes a Nobel Prize winner.
 Students come from all over the world, and among them are dozens of National Merit Scholars.

 The faculty of the W. P. Carey School of Business follow the guidelines on academic dishonesty in the ASU Student Academic Integrity Policy.
-A copy of the policy may be obtained online.

 All business students, freshman through senior, must maintain a minimum 2.00 GPA for all courses completed at ASU in order to remain in academic good standing.
 If this standard is not maintained, the student is placed on university academic probation.